Knox County Salvation Army emergency assistance programs.

 There are several main programs administered by the Salvation Army in Knox County Tennessee.
 The non-profit offers housing solutions from Operation Bootstrap, help for women and single parents, free Christmas assistance, and more.
-In some cases, families in Knox County can receive a limited amount of financial help for bills or rental expenses.
+In some cases, families in Knox County or the city of Knoxville can receive a limited amount of financial help for paying bills or rental expenses.

 The non-profits short term, or Transitional Housing program is a much more involved program than Operation Bootstrap, and this one requires a 6 month period of commitment from clients.
 The expectations for those who enroll are to consistently have full-time employment and a source of income with no lapses.
 They also need to save money, pay a certain portion of rent (minimal) and to continue to work towards individualized goals that have been established.